whitfin/cachex/README.md

 # initialize the cache instance
 { :ok, pid } = Cachex.start_link(:info_cache, [ default_ttl: :timer.minutes(5), fallback_args: [db] ])

-# request our information on our "packages" API
 # status will equal :loaded if the database was hit, otherwise :ok when successful
 { status, information } = Cachex.get(:info_cache, "/api/v1/packages", fallback: fn(key, db) ->
   Database.query_all_packages(db)
 end)
 ```

-That's all there is to it.
 The above is a multi-layered cache which only hits the database **at most** every 5 minutes, and hits local memory in the meantime (retrieving the exact same data as was returned from your database).
-This allows you to easily lower the pressure on your backing systems - the value returned by your fallback is set in the cache against the key.
+This allows you to easily lower the pressure on your backing systems as the context of your call requires - for example in the use case above, we can totally ignore the key argument as the function is only ever invoked on that call.
+Also note that this example demonstrates how you can bind arguments to your fallback functions using the `fallback_args` option.

-Note that the above use defines the fallback implementation inside the `Cachex.get/3` command itself, but for a more general fallback you can assign it in the Cachex options.
-This is perhaps more fitting for something like Redis, where you're simply replicating the remote information locally:

 ## Execution Hooks